open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/serverless.md

 Note that `disableAwsContextPropagation` is set to true.
-The reason for this is that the Lambda instrumentation tries to use the X-Ray context headers by default, this results in a non-sampled context, which creates a `NonRecordingSpan`.
+The reason for this is that the Lambda instrumentation tries to use the X-Ray context headers by default, unless active tracing is enabled for this function, this results in a non-sampled context, which creates a `NonRecordingSpan`.

 More details can be found in the instrumentation